 Here is a chart from the Aviation Weather Services AC 00-45g (page 51) which explains sky cover contractions.

-If you do see a “VV” on your METAR report its probably because you have fog or dust in the area.
-There aren’t any clouds per se, but you won’t be able to see crap.
-If you see “VV” seriously consider staying home.
+If you do see a “VV” on your METAR report it’s probably because you have fog or dust in the area.
+There aren’t any clouds per se, but you won’t be able to see much.
+When you see “VV” seriously consider staying home.

 Here are some more examples you will see:

 Sometimes you will see a cumulonimbus “CB,” and towering cumulus “TCU,” in the report.
 The number reported with it is the base of the cloud and not its height.

 TEACHING TANGENT: For VFR pilots, anything less than 1,000 feet means you will need to get a Special VFR clearance from the tower (at controlled airports).

 You also need to be careful at airports with surface Class E like this one in Oregon with no tower.
 Surface Class E airspace is considered controlled airspace so keeping “clear of clouds” won’t work.
 With ceilings less than 1000 feet, you have to talk to Center and get Special VFR permission to land at this airport.